Bruce Kulick: Michael Bolton

 In 1983, Bruce was asked to join Michael Bolton as his guitarist for his debut album release tour, after Bolton anglicizing his family name from Bolotin.

 Kiss (1984–1996)

 Kulick joined the rock band Kiss in September 1984 as the lead guitarist, replacing Mark St. John, who left the band after being diagnosed with reactive arthritis.
-Kulick never wore onstage makeup, since the band had stopped wearing it in 1983.
-Kulick and St. John are the only two members of Kiss never to have worn makeup in the band.
-He stayed with Kiss until 1996.
+St. John later confessed that this medical condition had been a cover story, saying "The arthritis thing was really a cover up for the other reasons, you know what I'm trying to say?"
+Kulick, who remained with Kiss until 1996, and St. John are the only two members of Kiss never to have worn makeup or costumes in the band, although it is rumored that Gene Simmons’s step-niece has come up with unofficial designs for both of them which have garnered approval.

 Kulick played on five Kiss studio albums: Asylum (1985), Crazy Nights (1987), Hot in the Shade (1989), Revenge (1992) and Carnival of Souls: The Final Sessions (1997); he also appeared on Alive III and MTV Unplugged.
 The song "I Walk Alone", from Carnival of Souls: The Final Sessions, is the only Kiss track to feature Kulick as lead vocalist.
-To this day, Kulick is featured on more than twenty Kiss releases.
+Kulick is featured on more than twenty Kiss releases.